flesch/scorm-api-wrapper.js/README.md

 ## Usage

 `api-wrapper.js` is intended to be a drop in replacement for ADL's wrapper.
 As a developer, you won't need to change any of your code.
 Simply overwrite your old API wrapper with this one.

-## Dependencies

-`api-wrapper.js` assumes the browser you're using supports *JSON*.
-We use [json2.js](https://github.com/douglascrockford/JSON-js) in our courses, or you can easily remove that dependency.

-We didn't want to have to serialize objects before _setting_ them:

-    LMSSetValue("cmi.suspend_data", {"key":"value"});
+(You might need to rename it to `APIWrapper.js`, but the point is that your code doesn't need to change.)

 ## Limitations